The Moth Radio Hour: Question Marks

 I was not naive enough to think that I could change his whole worldview, but I do think I managed to sow in a seed or two of doubt into his perspective, just as he had sowed a seed of a new realization into my perspective.

+See, I was at Duke University living the dreams of my ancestors.
 I was showing up and showing out every day, all day, on the day by instinct, right?

-But what I was understanding is you don't change the world by moving through it instinctually.
+I was raised to do this but what I was understanding is you don't change the world by moving through it instinctually you change the world by moving through it intentionally

-And that when I decided to stay standing in that conversation and debate, there was no difference between that decision and when I decided to stay sitting in that conference room chair and recite a poem.
+and that when I decided to stay standing in that conversation and debate There was no difference between that decision and when I decided to stay sitting in that conference room chair and recite a poem.

 The first line of the poem that I recited was,